mattlewis92/angular-bootstrap-calendar/README.md

 An interpolated locale string to use as the column header on the day view for the time column.
 Default: 'Time'.

 ### day-view-start

 An interpolated string in the form of hh:mm to start the day view at, e.g. setting it to 06:00 will start the day view at 6am

 ### day-view-end

 An interpolated string in the form of hh:mm to end the day view at, e.g. setting it to 22:00 will end the day view at 10pm

 ### day-view-split

 The number of chunks to split the day view hours up into.
 Can be either 10, 15 or 30.
 Default: 30

+### on-drill-down

+An optional expression that is evaluated when the drilldown (clicking on a date to change the view) is triggered.
+Return false from the expression function to disable the drilldown. calendarDate is available as the date that was selected. calendarNextView is the view that the calendar will be changed to.

 ## The mwl-date-modifier directive